 You can try ranking medium or high competitive keywords after your blog has gotten some domain authority and build trust with search engines.

-It doesn’t matter writing a blog post by spending days that only receives 10-50 unique visitors per month.
+Writing a blog post doesn’t matter by spending days that only receive 10-50 unique visitors per month.

 So, you should find low competitive keywords with high traffic volume.